vk-cs/docs-public/docs/en/main/networks/vnet/operations/manage-lb/manage-lb.md

 1. Click on the name of the necessary balancer.

    A page will open with detailed information about the balancer.
-In this page you can also [edit](#editing-a-load-balancer-name) the balancer parameters.
+In this page you can also [edit](#editing_a_load_balancer_name) the balancer parameters.

 </tabpanel>
 <tabpanel>

 1. Make sure that:

-   1. OpenStack CLI [installed](../../../../base/account/project/cli/setup) along with [add-on package](../../../../base/account/project/cli/packagessetup) `python-octaviaclient'.
+   1. Make sure that OpenStack client [is installed](/en/manage/tools-for-using-services/openstack-cli#1_install_the_openstack_client) and [authenticate](/en/manage/tools-for-using-services/openstack-cli#3_complete_authentication) to the project.
-   1. You can [authorize](../../../../base/account/project/cli/authorization) in the OpenStack CLI.
+   1. Install `python-octaviaclient` package in the OpenStack CLI client.

 1. To see a list of load balancers and their identifiers, run the command: